-In addition to the above specifications, all cover soil must originate from a reputable supplier/source having no evidence of disposal or releases of hazardous substances, hazardous, toxic or radioactive wastes, or petroleum.
-The off-site topsoil will meet the criteria identified on Table 2.
+Imported backfill and cover soil must originate from a reputable supplier/source having no evidence of disposal or releases of hazardous substances, hazardous, toxic or radioactive wastes, or petroleum.
+The imported backfill and topsoil will meet the criteria identified on Table 2.